Updated: June 7, 2024

 A disparate effect occurs when a seemingly neutral employment practice or policy unintentionally discriminates, leading to a disproportionate and negative impact on a protected group of employees.
 In such cases, the employer can be held liable for the resulting damages.

-More about the disparate effect
+More about what disparate effect is

 Disparate effect, also known as disparate impact or adverse impact, is a practice prohibited by law, even when it’s unintentional.
 This extends to all areas of employment, including recruiting, selection, compensation, promotion, and termination.